 Additional Educational Resources for Looked After Children – £ 4600 allocated

 Strategy: For 2019-20 each looked after child has a Personalised Educational Plan drawn up by our specialist worker in conjunction with the local authority to ensure that each student receives resources and support which would be appropriate for them as an individual.
 Examples can be used from all of the above strategies.

 Proposed Impact: Looked after students have a tailored programme of support to meet their needs leading to a closing of achievement gap at The Warren School.

 The literacy and numeracy catch-up premium gives schools additional funding to support year 7 pupils who did not achieve the expected standard in reading or maths at the end of key stage 2 (KS2).
 This is then used to provide additional support to help students catch up and make accelerated progress in Year 7.
-The Warren School will receive £22,478 for the 2017-18 academic year.
+The Warren School will receive £25, 756 (provisional) for the 2019-20 academic year.
 This is being used to fund extra support sessions for students in addition to the taught curriculum.